-For saturated layers, it is appropriate to calculate a moist Brunt-Väisälä frequency (Durran and Klemp 1982; Trier et al. 2010).
+For saturated layers it is appropriate to calculate a moist Brunt-Väisälä frequency (Durran and Klemp 1982; Trier et al. 2010).
 Trier et al. (2010) calculated a full moist Richardson number, but this was done from numerical model output, for which all variables, including liquid and ice mixing ratios, were known at every point.
 Dropsondes contain numerous limitations that make such a calculation problematical.
-These include (i) a dry bias that sometimes does not produce saturation even in cloudy layers (Jaubert et al. 1999), (ii) missing dewpoints in the upper troposphere due to instrument limitations at low temperatures, and (iii) no estimates for condensate mixing ratios.
+These include: (i) a dry bias that sometimes does not produce saturation even in cloudy layers (Jaubert et al. 1999); (ii) missing dew points in the upper troposphere due to instrument limitations at low temperatures; and (iii) no estimates for condensate mixing ratios.
 The first two limitations made it difficult to even identify saturated layers.
-For instance, the appendix shows that almost no saturated layers existed in the Hurricane Ivan dropsonde data either below 4 or above 12 km (the latter often because of missing dewpoints).
+For instance, the Appendix shows that almost no saturated layers existed in the Hurricane Ivan dropsonde data either below 4 km or above 12 km (the latter often due to missing dew points).
 This is not realistic in a major hurricane.

-The appendix shows that the moist Brunt-Väisälä frequency in the R_B calculation produced differing results from the dry estimates within saturated layers in the low and middle troposphere.
-Nevertheless, it is argued that the results of this paper are largely unaffected by the use of the dry R_B from Eq.
-(1).
-Three major types of low Richardson number will be identified: the first occurred in clearly unsaturated layers beneath cirrus, the second occurred high in the troposphere where the dry and moist estimates approach one another, and the third occurred in the upper troposphere well outside the storm core where the air was usually clear.
+The Appendix shows that the moist Brunt-Väisälä frequency in the $R_B$ calculation produced differing results from the dry estimates within saturated layers in the low and middle troposphere.
+Nevertheless, it is argued that the results of this paper are largely unaffected by the use of the dry $R_B$ from Eq.
+1. Three major types of low Richardson number will be identified: the first occurred in clearly unsaturated layers beneath cirrus; the second high in the troposphere where the dry and moist estimates approach one another; and the third in the upper troposphere well outside the storm core where the air was usually clear.
 In none of those examples was the moist Richardson number critical.
 Equally important, identifying saturated layers with the dropsondes was difficult as noted above.
 For all of these reasons, following Kudo (2013) and Luce et al. (2010), only dry Richardson number estimates were considered in the body of the paper.
-The appendix provides a more detailed discussion of these issues.
+The Appendix provides a more detailed discussion of these issues.

 The thickness of the layer used in Eq.
-(1) was chosen to be equal to the largest data gap over which interpolation was carried out.
-Typical dropsonde errors of 0.2° C and $0.5-2.0 \text{ m s}^{-1}$ (Hock and Franklin 1999) could produce large errors in R_B over such a narrow layer.
+1 was chosen to be equal to the largest data gap over which interpolation was carried out.
+Typical dropsonde errors of 0.2°C and 0.5-2.0 m s-1 (Hock and Franklin 1999) could produce large errors in $R_B$ over such a narrow layer.
 However, such measurement errors are likely correlated in the vertical, and this would reduce errors in vertical gradients.
-Conservative decisions were made with regard to vertical resolution: 100 m is considerably coarser than the raw sounding resolution, and R_B was calculated over 400 m rather than 100 m.
-The results will be presented primarily in terms of the percentage of sondes for which R_B falls below a particular value.
+Conservative decisions were made with regard to vertical spacing: 100 m is considerably coarser than the raw sounding resolution, and $R_B$ was calculated over 400 m rather than 100 m.
+The results will be presented primarily in terms of the percentage of sondes for which $R_B$ falls below a particular value.
 Evidence will be presented in the following section that errors in these percentages are much smaller than the signal.